 Swami Kriyananda, a direct disciple of Paramhansa Yogananda, founded Ananda Village (in Northern California) in 1969 to fulfill Yogananda’s vision of “World Brotherhood Colonies,” or spiritual cooperative communities.
 Yogananda envisioned a place where families, couples, singles and monastics could devote themselves to living a divine life, dedicated to practicing the teachings of yoga in every aspect of their daily life.

 While the worldwide work of Ananda goes far beyond the establishment of spiritual communities, it is a core mission of Ananda’s work.
-The first community, Ananda Village, now has over 300 adult members and children.
-Ananda Worldwide now includes urban communities located in Sacramento & Mountain View, CA, in Portland, Or, in Lynnwood, WA, and two in the Indian cities of Pune and Gurgaon.
-Three other rural intentional villages and teaching centers exist: one, east of Portland at the Ananda Center Laurelwood); another near Assisi, Italy (in Umbria), and a third in the western ghats (hills) east of Pune, India.
+The first community, Ananda Village, near Nevada City, CA now has over 300 adult members and children.
+Ananda Worldwide now includes urban communities located in Sacramento & Mountain View, CA, Portland, in Lynnwood, WA. and two in the cities of Pune and Gurgaon, India.
+Two other rural intentional villages and teaching centers exist: one, near Assisi, Italy (in Umbria), and the other in the western ghats (hills) east of Pune, India.
 Meditation and yoga centers exist in major cities around the world.

 These communities are primarily comprised of residents who practice the meditation techniques taught at Ananda and who serve this work, applying the how-to-live principles of raja yoga to all facets of life in this world: business, schools, relationships, healing, and much more.